Slavery in Egypt: Slave trade

 The Trans-Saharan slave trade continued during the Mamluk Sultanate.
 Egypt was provided with Black African slaves via their centuries-old Baqt treaty until the 14th century.
 It was during the Mamluk Sultanate that the slaves supplied via the Baqt treaty ended.
 Relations were worse under the Ayyubids and very poor under the Mamluks, with full-scale war eventually breaking out.
-Even after Makuria collapsed in the thirteenth century, the Egyptians continued to insist upon its payment by the Muslim successor kingdoms in the region.
-The Baqt finally ended in the mid-fourteenth century, with the complete collapse of organized government in the region.

 Greek slaves were provided by Genoese and Muslim Turks in Anatolia, which in this time period was a religious border zone between the Muslim world (Dar al-islam and the Dar al-harb) and thus according to Islamic regulations a legitimate slave supply source.
 Greek slaves were often sold as luxury slaves and sold for household and sophisticated tasks.

 Sultan al-Malik al-Nasir (r.
 1299–1340), expanded the import of Greek slaves from Rum (Anatolia) and Turkish slaves Central Asia.

 Two main routes from Europe provided Egypt with European slaves.
 The Balkan slave trade and the Black Sea slave trade, managed via the Venetian slave traders and the Genoese slave traders, provided Egypt with many of the male slaves used as mamluk slave soldiers.

 Until the late 14th-century, future (Turkish) Mamluks were regularly imported from Central Asia.
 However this changed in around 1400.

 The Balkan slave trade was, alongside the Black Sea slave trade, one of the two main slave supply sources of future Mamluk soldiers to the Mamluk Sultanate in Egypt.

 While the majority of the slaves trafficked via the Black Sea slave trade to South Europe (Italy and Spain) were girls, since they were intended to become ancillae maid servants, the majority of the slaves, around 2,000 annually, were trafficked to the Egyptian Mamluk Sultanate, and in that case most of them boys, since the Mamluk sultanate needed a constant supply of slave soldiers.

 From at least 1382 onward, the majority of the mamluks of the Egyptian Mamluk sultanate with slave origin came from the Black Sea slave trade; around a hundred Circassian males intended for mamluks were being trafficked via the Black Sea slave trade until the 19th century.

 During the 13th-century, Indian boys, women and girls intended for sexual slavery, were trafficked from India to Arabia and to Egypt across the Red Sea slave trade via Aden.